peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>IllegalStateException</code> - This object does not represent a number (for this purpose, infinities and not-a-number or NaN values, but not CBORObject.Null, are considered numbers).

+### AsEDecimal
+    @Deprecated public com.upokecenter.numbers.EDecimal AsEDecimal() Converts this object to a decimal number.

+**Returns:**

+* A decimal number for this object's value.

+**Throws:**

+* <code>IllegalStateException</code> - This object does not represent a number (for the purposes of this method, infinity and not-a-number values, but not
+ <code>CBORObject.Null</code>, are considered numbers).

+### AsEFloat
+    @Deprecated public com.upokecenter.numbers.EFloat AsEFloat() Converts this object to an arbitrary-precision binary floating point number.
+ See the ToObject overload taking a type for more information.

+**Returns:**

+* An arbitrary-precision binary floating-point number for this object's value.

+**Throws:**

+* <code>IllegalStateException</code> - This object does not represent a number (for the purposes of this method, infinity and not-a-number values, but not
+ <code>CBORObject.Null</code>, are considered numbers).

+### AsERational
+    @Deprecated public com.upokecenter.numbers.ERational AsERational() Converts this object to a rational number.
+See the ToObject overload taking a type for more information.

+**Returns:**

+* A rational number for this object's value.

+**Throws:**

+* <code>IllegalStateException</code> - This object does not represent a number (for the purposes of this method, infinity and not-a-number values, but not
+ <code>CBORObject.Null</code>, are considered numbers).

+### AsInt16
+    @Deprecated public short AsInt16()
+Converts this object to a 16-bit signed integer.
+Floating point values are converted to integers by discarding their fractional parts.

+**Returns:**

+* The closest 16-bit signed integer to this object.

+**Throws:**

+* <code>IllegalStateException</code> - This object does not represent a number (for this purpose, infinities and not-a-number or NaN values, but not CBORObject.Null, are considered numbers).

+* <code>ArithmeticException</code> - This object's value exceeds the range of a 16-bit
+ signed integer.

 ### AsInt32Value
     public int AsInt32Value()